Cyclic Vision-Language Manipulator: Towards Reliable and Fine-Grained Image Interpretation for Automated Report Generation: Method

-The proposed Cyclic Vision-Language Adapter (CVLA) module comprises an off-the-shelf report generator that produces reports from a query X-ray, and an image generator, which is specifically tailored to generate the images from the findings generated by the given report generator.
-The term ``cyclic'' refers to the bidirectional generation capability between these two modalities, particularly their adaptive ability to changes on either side.
-Specifically, when manipulations are applied to the text, corresponding changes will be reflected in the generated X-rays (referred to as the manipulated images).
-Furthermore, these changes in the manipulated images can be verified by the consistent changes observed in the regenerated text derived from the manipulated X-rays, which has been highlighted by the dashed arrows in Fig.~\ref{fig1}.
-To achieve the ``cyclic'' capability, the image generators in the CVLA are designed to meet three specific targets, as detailed in Fig.~\ref{fig:overview}: (a) Reconstruction ability, which ensures the query images can be accurately reconstructed from the generated report; (b) Minimal manipulation resulting from the textual alterations; and (c) Ensuring that the generated manipulated image produces the expected manipulated report.
-To effectively achieve these targets, we implemented the following adaptations to our model, based on the advanced capabilities of a text-to-image stable diffusion model \cite{rombach2022high}.
+The proposed CVLM module consists of an off-the-shelf report generator that produces reports from a query X-ray and a conditional diffusion model tailored to manipulate images based on the findings detected by the report generator.
+To achieve the explanation capability of the generated images, the image generators in CVLM are designed to meet three specific objectives, as illustrated in Fig.~\ref{CVLM}: (a) Reconstruction ability: Ensuring that query images can be accurately reconstructed from the unmanipulated generated reports. (b) Minimal image change: Ensuring that altering key findings in the generated report results in only minimal changes to the image. (c) Cyclic manipulation: Ensuring that the manipulated image results in consistent alterations in the regenerated report, completing the cyclic process.
+To effectively achieve these objectives, we implemented the following adaptations based on the advanced capabilities of the text-to-image Stable Diffusion model \cite{rombach2022high}.